pablodecm/phd_thesis/src/102_chapter_2.md

 The muon system is the most external sub-detector of CMS and it is based on gaseous tracking detector technologies, given the large volumes covered.
-The principle of action of gaseous detectors is rather simple, charged particles passing through the gas ionise gas molecules in their path, which start moving due to a high electric field between conducing wires, producing an electrical signal
+The principle of action of gaseous detectors is rather simple: charged particles passing through the gas ionise gas molecules in their path, which start moving due to a high electric field between conducing wires, producing an electrical signal